-Employees often have no fixed desk and may travel extensively, some people may work from home or from remote locations and yet others have flexible schedules.
-Meanwhile the phone system still operates on the assumption that everybody comes to the same office from 9 to 5, has a desk and the phone attached to it.
+Employees often have no fixed desk and may travel extensively—some people may work from home or from remote locations and yet others have flexible schedules.
+Traditional phone systems operate on the assumption that everybody comes to the same office from 9 to 5, has a desk and the phone attached to it.
 To top it off, enterprise features are often expensive and considered a luxury by most small businesses and startups.

 How is VoIP used by consumers?

-The biggest reason for this is pretty simple – VoIP calls are extremely inexpensive.
-Voice over IP enables tremendous cost savings in terms of charges for local and international calls, when compared to POTS.
+The biggest reason for this is simple – VoIP calls are extremely inexpensive.
+Voice over IP enables tremendous cost savings in terms of charges for local and international calls, when compared to traditional phone systems.
 Most vendors even offer unlimited calling to specific countries, within the United States and Canada and plenty of other options as well.
-With some services like Skype, free calls are limited to other users on the same service regardless of their location.

 Quite a few households nowadays have friends and family scattered across the world and VoIP gives them the opportunity to stay in touch without racking up huge phone bills every month.
 Consumers can even get local numbers in a variety of cities and countries enabling relatives to call them at a fraction of the price of international calls.

-Enterprises can choose to purchase hosted services from an external vendor or deploy their own on premise solution via SIP trunks.
-There are benefits and disadvantages to both approaches and some companies even choose to blend the two alternatives according to their own needs.
+Enterprises can choose to purchase hosted services from an external vendor or deploy their own on-premise solution via SIP trunks.
+There are benefits and disadvantages to both approaches and some companies even choose to blend the two alternatives based on their own needs.

 Hosted VoIP services

 It frees up enterprises from the hassle of periodic upgrades, maintenance, repairs, software updates and all the constant configuration changes needed to keep the system up to date with business requirements.
-All of these processes are taken care of by the external contractor.
-This means the organization does not have to specifically higher those with the technical knowledge to maintain PBX systems and existing personnel can be reassigned to more productive tasks.
+All these processes are taken care of by the external contractor.
+This means an organization does not have to specifically hire those with the technical knowledge to maintain PBX systems and existing personnel can be reassigned to more productive tasks.